-Hepatitis A test results may be available within a few business days after the laboratory receives the blood sample.
-Patients may receive test results during a follow-up appointment or through an electronic medical record.
+Results may be available within a few business days after the laboratory receives the blood sample.
+You may receive test results during a follow-up appointment or through an electronic medical record.
 Results may also be given by phone or postal mail.

 Interpreting test results

-A negative test result on an anti-HAV IgM antibody test indicates that IgM antibodies were not found in the test sample and that the patient does not have a current hepatitis A infection.
-If an anti-HAV IgG antibody test or total antibody test was performed and results are also negative, a person does not currently have hepatitis A and shows no evidence of immunity from either vaccination or a past infection.
+A negative test result on an anti-HAV IgM antibody test indicates that IgM antibodies were not found in the test sample and that you do not have a current HAV infection.
+If an anti-HAV IgG antibody test or total antibody test was performed and the results are also negative, you don’t currently have HAV and show no evidence of immunity from either vaccination or past infection.

-If hepatitis A testing detects anti-HAV IgM or IgG antibodies, the interpretation of the test depends on the specific results.
+If testing detects anti-HAV IgM or IgG antibodies, the interpretation of the test depends on the specific results.
 The table below outlines potential interpretations of positive test results: